-From managing our CO2 emission our biggest risk is related to scope 3 and especially transportation off goods on behalf of our customers - the type of shipment selected by them.
-Our primary objective is to provide customer with enough alternatives to make sustainable choices.
+From managing our CO2 emission our biggest risk is related to scope 3 emissions and especially transportation of goods on behalf of our customers - the type of shipment selected by them.
+Our primary objective is to provide the customer with enough alternatives to make sustainable choices.
+We are still in scope of collecting data from 3rd party forwarders.

-In addition, we also foresee a risk related to chemical content and other harmful substances.
-Through our quality standards we do not allow these, and it has lead us to focus on a standardization of the test packages which our external suppliers and partners use and also increase the number of tests carried out by an external third part.
+In addition, we also do not allow for the use of chemical content and other harmful substances.
+Through our quality standards and 3rd party audits we aim to reduce this risk.
+We have focused on standardization of the test packages which our external suppliers and partners use and increase the number of tests carried out by an external third party.